isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/Licensing Or Registration Of Law Practice Entities/apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

   <tr>
     <td>
       <ul>
-         <li style="text-align: justify">The application may take <b>about 3-16 weeks</b> to process, commencing when all required supporting documents and information have been received.
-Applications that are incomplete, complex (e.g. involving concurrent appointments in more than one law practice entity, foreign interests in Singapore law practices and/or collaborations between Singapore and foreign law practice entities) or submitted during the peak period from December to April may require more time to process.
-Therefore, you may wish to submit your application at least 16 weeks in advance.</li>
+         <li style="text-align: justify">The estimated processing time for applications is  <b>30 working days</b>.
+Applications with incomplete supporting documents/information, submitted during the peak period from December to April, and/or that are complex, will take longer to process.
+Complex applications include those involving concurrent appointments, foreign interests in Singapore law practices and/or collaborations between Singapore law practices and foreign law practice entities.
+You are therefore advised to apply in good time.</li>
         <li style="text-align:justify">The LSRA will seek clarification or further information from the Main Contact for the Application.</li>
         <li style="text-align: justify">If the application is rejected, the process will end here.</li>
       </ul>